 In total, the crews of the merchant vessels that responded to the disaster rescued 16 members of the Sincerity Ace’s crew.
 Five were not recovered, after a total of 13 searches covering 5,544 nautical square miles were conducted over a span of three days.

-The SIU crew of the MV Green Lake included Bosun Isaac Amissah, ABs Nicolas Bernardo Bartolome, Robert Calvo, Paul Gottschling, John Rawlings and Ted Thompson, OMUs Godofredo Manding Banatao and Mario Santos, Steward/Baker Peter Schuetz, Chief Cook Jose Felipe, and SA Jolanta Goch.
+The SIU crew of the MV Green Lake included Bosun Isaac Amissah, ABs Nicolas Bernardo Bartolome, Robert Calvo, Paul Gottschling, John Rawlings and Ted Thompson, OMUs Godofredo Manding Banatao and Mario Santos, Steward/Baker Peter Schuetz, Chief Cook Jose Clotter, and SA Jolanta Goch.
 All of them have completed training at the SIU-affiliated Paul Hall Center, located in Piney Point, Maryland.

 The deck officers aboard the Green Lake are members of the MM&P, and the engineers are represented by the MEBA.